avarant/blog/src/content/blog/using-cursor-effectively.md

 | **Edit** | Refactor a region or entire file with diff preview. |
 | **Agent** | Multi-step tasks (e.g. *"migrate project to Astro v5"*).
 The agent will plan, execute edits, and run tests in the background. |

 Additionally, there is the Tab model (superpowered autocomplete).
 When you're editing a file Cursor will suggest a line completion.
-If you press tab it will move your cursor to the next line to edit.
+If you press `tab` it will move your cursor to the next line to edit.

 ## 5. Organising Work with PRD.md & TASKS.md

-Large features start with a lightweight **PRD.md** (problem, goals, non-goals).
-I then break work into a checklist in **TASKS.md**.
+Large features start with a lightweight `PRD.md` (problem, goals, non-goals).
+I then break work into a checklist in `TASKS.md`.
 Cursor's agent can read these docs and execute the tasks sequentially – fantastic for repetitive migrations.

 ## 6. Markdown tools: Mermaid & Marp

 * [Mermaid](https://mermaid.js.org/) – create flow charts and diagrams using Markdown
 * [Marp slide decks](https://marp.app/) – create slide decks using Markdown

-## 8. MCP (Model Context Protocol)
+## 7. MCP (Model Context Protocol)

-tools to the extend capabilities of your coding assistant
+MCPs are tools to extend the capabilities of your coding assistant.

-some MCPs I use
+Some MCPs I use:

 - [Github](https://github.com/github/github-mcp-server): lets Cursor create pull requests, read issues
 - [Playwright](https://github.com/microsoft/playwright-mcp): lets Cursor control your browser